SavinaRoja/PyUserInput/README.md

     k.type_string('o World!')

-and it supports a wide range of special keys.
+and it supports a wide range of special keys:

     #Create an Alt+Tab combo
     k.press_key(k.alt_key)